mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-install/index.md

       dcos security secrets get /marathon-lb/service-account-secret --json | jq -r .value | jq
       ```

-    If you review the secret, ensure that the `login_endpoint` URL uses HTTPS if you’re in strict or permissive mode and HTTP if you are in disabled mode.
-If the URL begins with https and you are in disabled mode, try upgrading the DC/OS Enterprise CLI, deleting the secret, and recreating it.
+      If the cluster uses strict or permissive security, verify that the `login_endpoint` URL uses HTTPS protocol.
+If security is disabled for the cluster, the `login_endpoint` should use HTTP.
+If the URL begins with `https` and the cluster is in disabled mode, try upgrading the DC/OS Enterprise CLI, deleting the secret, and recreating it.

+1. Delete the private key file from your file system.

-  Now that you have stored the private key in the DC/OS secret store, you should delete the private key file from your file system.
-Deleting the private key prevents unauthorized users from using the private key to authenticate to DC/OS.
+    After you have stored the private key in the DC/OS secret store, you should delete your copy of the private key to prevent unauthorized users from using it to authenticate to DC/OS.

     ``` bash
     rm -rf mlb-private-key.pem
     ```

-### To create a secret for a service account using the DC/OS web-based console:
+#### To create a secret for a service account using the DC/OS web-based console:

 1. Log in to the DC/OS web-based administrative console as a user with the superuser permission.
 1. Click **System**, then click **Security**.
 1. Click **New Secret**.
 1. Type `marathon-lb/service-account-secret` into the ID field to create a new secret called `service-account-secret` in the `marathon-lb` path.
 Locating the secret inside the `marathon-lb` path ensures that only the Marathon-LB service can access it.

-    If you have a strict or permissive cluster, paste the following JSON into the Value field.
+    If you have a **strict** or **permissive** cluster, paste the following JSON into the Value field.

     ``` bash
     {